Affected by the Victorian earthquake? We are here to help 24/7. Click here for more information

 Unless you or another rider of your motorcycle have a no-fault accident, you’ll be required to pay:

 - your Basic Excess

-- has not held a full Australian licence for two or more years
+- rider has not held an open Australian motorcycle licence for 2 or more years

 Do I have to pay an excess if the accident was not my fault?